 Get a drain blaster and forget to unclog the RV, forget about hiring a plumber, and forget about a bad smell on the road.

-We have already looked at How to unclog an RV toilet, now in the next few paragraphs we are going to explain and review why an RV toilet clogs so we can prevent this situation and stop dealing with how to unclog an RV toilet.
+We have already looked at How to unclog an RV toilet.
+Now, in the following few paragraphs, we are going to explain and review why an RV toilet clogs so we can prevent this situation and stop dealing with how to unclog an RV toilet.

 Why Does My RV Toilet Keep Clogging?

 There are toilet papers specially formulated to disassemble with minimal water and minimal movement.
-Many beginner campers suffer from this recurring problem wondering why my RV toilet keeps clogging.
-The use of non-RV-specific toilet paper or the use of poor quality toilet paper is the main cause of clogged RV toilets and clogged pipes and RV toilet odor.
+Many beginner campers suffer from this recurring problem, wondering why my RV toilet keeps clogging.
+The use of non-RV-specific toilet paper or the use of poor quality toilet paper is the main cause of clogged RV toilets, clogged pipes, and RV toilet odor.
 Also, the use of flushable wipes in RV toilets and boat toilets is strongly discouraged.

 Of all their varieties, this is the best.
-It makes a lot of sense when you think that it is the company that invented toilet paper and also has the ability to develop and technologically improve this type of product.
+It makes a lot of sense when you think that it is the company that invented toilet paper and also can develop and technologically improve this type of product.

 Now that the toilet paper problem is solved, the other source that can clog the RV toilet is organic matter.
-There are chemicals on the market that can be added to the water in the holding tank that will completely break down the feces.
+There are chemicals on the market that can be added to the water in the holding tank that will completely break down the feces and unclog for good.
 They also maintain a proper balance of bacteria, which prevents odor.

 Precisely to maintain this bacterial and enzyme balance, the use of bleach in the wastewater is strongly discouraged as it inactivates the enzymes added to break down the organic matter and the breakdown of the paper.